Follow Us

 What provincial work is being done on CPOs?

 PICNet, the BC Centre for Disease Control’s Public Health Laboratory, and the BC health authorities and their facilities have been working collaboratively to identify and control CPOs in the province.
-A mandatory surveillance program was established in acute care facilities in July 2014.
+A mandatory surveillance program was established in acute care facilities in July 2014 and PICNet developed various CPO surveillance elements in response to a BC Ministry of Health Policy Communique.
 Patients who have had a healthcare encounter outside Canada or who are suspected to be CPO carriers are tested when they seek health care services in BC.
 These screening programs allow hospitals to identify CPO early and reduce the spread of these bacteria to other patients through infection prevention and control practices.
 CPOs were designed as a reportable condition by the Provincial Health Officer in December 2016 and the mandatory surveillance was further expended to the community settings.

 In addition, a Toolkit for the Management of Carbapenemase Producing Organisms (CPO) was published in September 2014, and last updated in April 2018.